How to Make a Video Memoir

 • The Setting

 Be aware of what is behind your subject.
 You may not notice the plant sprouting from grandpa’s head or your own reflection in the mirror until midway through the interview.
-Also, turn off all phones, reschedule the lawn service and consider sending the dog to the kennel.

 Editing

-You have hours of interview footage.
+You have hours of interview footage!
 Now what?
 You can either leave it as is or create a captivating video memoir by editing stories, adding family photos, etc.

 • Editing Software